Special functions associated to a certain fourth order differential equation: The eigenfunctions

 From the explicit formulas for the leading terms of the functions $\Lambda_{i,j}^{\mu,\nu}$ at $x=0$ we can draw two more important corollaries.

-\begin{corollary} The function $\Lambda_{i,j}^{\mu,\nu}$ is non-zero if one of the following conditions is satisfied: \begin{itemize} \item $i=1$ and $\mu,\nu\geq-1$. \item $i=2$ and $\mu\geq\nu\geq-1$. \item $i=3,4$, $\mu$ is a positive odd integer and $\nu>-1$ such that $\mu-\nu\notin2\mathbb{Z}$. \end{itemize} \end{corollary}
+\begin{corollary} The function $\Lambda_{i,j}^{\mu,\nu}$ is non-zero if one of the following conditions is satisfied: \begin{itemize} \item $i=1$ and $\mu,\nu,\mu+\nu>-2$. \item $i=2$ and $\mu+\nu,\mu-\nu>-2$. \item $i=3,4$, $\mu$ is a positive odd integer and $\nu>-1$ such that $\mu-\nu\notin2\mathbb{Z}$. \end{itemize} \end{corollary}

-\begin{pf} Under the additional assumption that $\mu$ and $\nu$ are not both equal to $-1$, in each case the assumption implies that the leading coefficient at $x=0$ in Theorem \ref{lem:Asymptotics} is non-zero, so that the function itself is non-zero as well.
-The case $\mu=\nu=-1$ only appears for $i=1,2$ and for these values of $i$ the claim follows from the identities given in Corollary \ref{cor:SpecialValue}. \end{pf}
+\begin{pf} In each case the assumption implies that the leading coeþ®¥Äient in the asymptotic expansion at $x=0$ in Theorem \ref{lem:Asymptotics} is non-zero, so that the function itself is non-zero as well. \end{pf}

 \begin{corollary} Suppose $\mu$ is a positive odd integer and $\nu>0$ such that $\mu-\nu\notin2\mathbb{Z}$, then for fixed $j\in\mathbb{N}_0$ the four functions $\Lambda_{i,j}^{\mu,\nu}$, $i=1,2,3,4$, are linearly independent. \end{corollary}